5 Core Ideas of Adaptable

 Unfortunately, this love story didn’t end well.
 I got lost in endless Product Discovery iterations and tried to follow the processes of other “famous” companies step-by-step.
 When I couldn’t follow their approaches exactly, I felt like I had somehow failed.
 Instead of exploring the problem space and deriving new solutions, we were becoming a victim of the models we picked up on Twitter and Medium.

 The decision about which solutions to ultimately pursue should be based on evidence.
-Meaning, you want to articulate how confident you are that an identified solution can drive the Outcomes you have prioritized.
+Meaning, you want to articulate how confident you are that an identified solution can drive the Outcomes (and even going beyond a rigid focus on them) you have prioritized.

 But after all, Marty Cagan once said it best: